netvote/elections-service/README.md

 - **allowUpdates**: (optional) allow voters to update their vote after the fact (enforced on chain)
 - **isPublic**: (optional) generate and post the encryption key to the ballot immediately so tallying can occur during the election
 - **network**: (optional) deploy to either ropsten (eth test net) or netvote (private proof-of-authority network)
+- **requireProof**: (optional) if true, votes require a public key and signature as an IPFS reference in a proof parameter

 Returns:
 ```